SohelTanbir/cafeteria-food-management-system/README.md

 # Project Name: Cafeteria Management System using C++
 #### Object-Oriented Programming Language Sessional CSE-1202(2)

-Develop a CUB Food System using the C++ programming language for efficient food management.
-This system aims to streamline foodrelated processes, including Add new Food, View All Food Menu, Searing, Sorting and additional functionalities for enhanced food system operations.
+Develop a Cafeteria Food Management System using the C++ programming language for efficient food management.
+This system aims to streamline food-related processes, including Add new Food, View All Food Menu, Searing, Sorting , and additional functionalities for enhanced food system operations.

 ## Project Features:
-- ADD NEW FOOD MENU
+- Add New Food Menu
-- SHOW ALL FOOD MENU LIST
+- Show All Food Menu List
-- SEARCH FOOD MENU
+- Search Food Menu By
     - Search By Specific Price
     - Search By Under Price
     - Search By Category